202303-PRM-TR-FEW/Capstone_Team_8/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> A crowdfunding app where you can start a new campain or support a existing one
+> A multilangual crowdfunding app where you can login via firebase authentication, create new projects or fund the ones other people started.
+Also you can comment on the projects to show your thoughts and follow users and see their profiles where it shows their projects or the projects they support

 <h2 align="left" >Screens</h2>